apache/iotdb/docs/UserGuide/Data-Concept/Encoding.md

 ZIGZAG encoding maps signed integers to unsigned integers so that numbers with a small absolute value (for instance, -1) have a small variant encoded value too.
 It does this in a way that "zig-zags" back and forth through the positive and negative integers.

+* PERIOD

+PERIOD encoding is suitable for encoding data that is periodic in nature.
+By calculating the periodicity of the data, it is possible to use lossy frequency-domain data to preserve the periodic character of the data, thus applying a smaller space for storing the residual data.

+For the residual data, since most of the residual data is small and a small portion of the residual data is large, PERIOD encoding employs a separate storage method, storing the high and low bits of the residual data separately.

 ## Correspondence between data type and encoding

 The five encodings described in the previous sections are applicable to different data types.
 If the correspondence is wrong, the time series cannot be created correctly.
 The correspondence between the data type and its supported encodings is summarized in the Table below.